misol1/gotoxy/README.md

 Sorry about the current lack of documentation; have a look at the example files and all will be (kind of) clear...

-Notable examples: Listb(file manager), Editor, Freecell, Solitaire, Flappy, Snake, Yahtzee, World, Bigscroll2, Blocks6
+Notable examples: L/Listb(file manager), Editor, Freecell, Solitaire, Flappy, Snake, Yahtzee, World, Bigscroll3, Blocks6

 gotoxy.exe